-I recommend starting with a low dose of 0.5mg, 1-2 hours before bedtime and only increase if needed at intervals of 0.5mg.
+I recommend starting with the lowest dose of 0.5mg, 1-2 hours before bedtime and only increase if needed at intervals of 0.5mg.
 The max amount I would be comfortable recommending is 3 mg.

-Thinking about trying melatonin or want to know if it’s helping?
-Download this melatonin sleep tracker to help you know if your benefiting.
+Thinking about trying melatonin or want to know if it’s helping you get restful sleep?
+Download this melatonin sleep patterns tracker to help you know if you're benefiting.
 Scroll down and sign up in the text box below.